 China was back in the news, with Liberal MPs Andrew Hastie and James Paterson being banned from entering China for a study tour.
 The Chinese government has ordered they recant their sin of criticising Beijing, but both have refused and Australia has broken off a human rights collaboration project.

 It has been revealed that New Zealand taxpayers have given a $250k subsidy for Chinese propaganda films to be made in the country.
-A line from the film reads as follows: “anyone who offends China, no matter how remote, must be exterminated.”
+A line from one film reads as follows: “anyone who offends China, no matter how remote, must be exterminated.”
 They sound just like the Daleks.

 The Nauru asylum seekers made headlines again as Guardian writer Behrouz Boochani made his way to New Zealand, hoping to get a UN refugee resettlement in the USA.

-Scott Morison is trying to get the infamous “medevac” laws repeated that have allowed illegal aliens to enter the country via medical procedures.
+Scott Morison is trying to get the infamous “medevac” laws repealed that have allowed illegal aliens to enter the country via medical procedures.
 One refugee was found to have had a botched penis enlargement performed on him.